Complementarities in Sparse Two-Sided Interaction Models: Identification

-The Tukey model introduces complementarities in the interaction function through a single parameter, $\beta_0$, which represents the constant cross-partial derivative and fully characterizes $f$.
-I present the identification results in two steps: first, the identification of $\beta_0$; second, the identification of $\boldsymbol{\alpha}$ and $\boldsymbol{\psi}$.
+The Tukey model introduces complementarities through a single parameter, $\beta_0$, which equals the constant cross-partial derivative and fully characterizes the complementarity structure of $f$.
+I present the identification results in two steps: first, the identification of $\beta_0$; second, the identification of the productivity collections $\boldsymbol{\alpha}$ and $\boldsymbol{\psi}$.